Getting Started with Testing in Rails

 This guide is a shorter version of the offical Guide to Testing Rails Applications.

-REPO: Fork the example app 'testing for stars' and try out what you learn here.
+Fork the example app 'testing for stars' and try out what you learn here.

 1 Why Write Tests?